NESCent/2014-05-08-datacarpentry/lessons/scripting/05-script.md

 called a [shell script](../../gloss.html#shell-script), but make no
 mistake: these are actually small programs.

+To learn how shell scripts are built and how they work, we build a shell script that takes as input a list of file names on the command line, and assuming that each file is in comma-delimited value (CSV) format, counts the number of columns and prints them to the terminal.

 Let's start by putting the pipeline in the file `numcols.sh`:

 ~~~